Human Memory

 - Insertions

-Don’t remember what, remember why (go down the layer of abstraction).
+Don’t remember what, remember why.
 Get the explanation for how things work.

 I feel myself more and more reliant on Obsidian.
 I don’t think this is a good thing, you want to be able to retrieve information fast.
 I find myself forgetting a lot of things.

-- If you are intrinsically curious about the question, you are more likely to remember the answer.
+- If you’re intrinsically curious about the question, you’re more likely to remember the answer